yaleh/seshat/README.md

 ## Contact

-For any questions or inquiries, please contact the project maintainer at [your-email@example.com].
+For any questions or inquiries, please contact the project maintainer at [calvino.huang@gmail.com].

----

-Feel free to customize and extend this README as per your project's requirements and additional details.